 educational-psychologist.org.uk

-Deficit and
+Attention Deficit and Hyperactivity

-Hyperactivity Disorder
+Disorder

 (AD/HD)

-There have always been difficult, impulsive, uncooperative children
+There have always been difficult, impulsive, uncooperative children whose behaviour

-research has identified a particular group of symptoms which can now be
+has caused concern to parents and teachers.
+Recent research has identified a particular group of symptoms which can now be diagnosed as

-imbalance in the frontal lobe of the brain.
+disorder which is caused by a chemical imbalance in the frontal lobe of the

 WHAT ARE THE SIGNS?

-There are three key areas of difficulty and many children show problems
+There are three key areas of difficulty and many children show problems in all

-difficulties affect the child to such an extent that it interferes with
+the child to such an extent that it interferes with their ability to cope

-then the possibility of A.D/H.D. may exist.
+academically and socially, then the possibility of A.D/H.D. may exist.

 Here are some of the behavioural indicators: